impel-intelligence/dippy-studio-bittensor-miner/FAQ.md

 ## General Overview

 ### What is the Dippy Bittensor Subnet?
-The Dippy Studio Subnet (Subnet 11) is a decentralized network for distributed AI image inference and training tasks.
+The Dippy Studio Subnet (Subnet 11) is a decentralized network for distributed AI image inference tasks.
 Miners provide computational resources to process requests from validators.

 ### How does the subnet work?